-4.5.1 Constant-folding
+4.5.1.
+Constant-folding

 The simplest optimization we perform is constant folding.
-In Listing 1, line 23, we would attempt to fold the constant expression $1024 \star 1024$ into 1048576.
-PHP has 4 primitive types: booleans, integers, strings and reals, and 18 operators, leading to a large number of interactions which need to be accounted for and implemented.
-By using the PHP system at compile-time, we are able to avoid this duplicated effort, and to stay compatible with changes in future versions of PHP.
-We note that the process of extracting the value after the constant folding does not change if the computation overflows.
+In Listing 1, line 23, we would attempt to fold the constant expression 1024 1024 into 1048576.
+PHP has five scalar types: booleans, integers, strings, reals and nulls, and 18 operators, leading to a large number of interactions which need to be accounted for and implemented.
+By using the PHP system at compile-time, we are able to avoid this duplicated effort, and stay compatible with changes in future versions of PHP.
+We note that the process of extracting the result of a constant folding does not change if the computation overflows.

-4.5.2 Pre-hashing
+4.5.2.
+Pre-hashing